-Section 3 – Meetings: All advisory committee members shall be encouraged to attend the occasional HCRC conferences.
+Section 3 – Meetings: All advisory committee members shall be encouraged to attend HCRC conferences.
 The co-directors shall maintain connection with advisory members via e-mail and phone/conference calls as appropriate to ensure on-going communication regarding strategic direction and projects.

 Section 4 – Committees: The advisory council may form standing or temporary committees as the need arises.

 Section 5 – Resignation and Termination: Resignation from the national advisory committee should be made in writing to the co-directors for submission to the steering committee.
 An advisory committee member may be terminated due to lack of involvement or for other reasons based on a majority vote of the steering committee.

 ARTICLE VI – AFFILIATES